The 20 Best Apraxia Doctors in Japan

 Obu, JP

-Masayuki Satoh practices in Obu, Japan.
+Masayuki Satoh practices practicing medicine in Obu, Japan.
 Mr. Satoh is rated as an Advanced expert by MediFind in the treatment of Apraxia.
-His top areas of expertise are Auditory Neuropathy Spectrum Disorder, Auditory Processing Disorder, Cerebral Amyloid Angiopathy, Dementia, and Deep Brain Stimulation.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Auditory Neuropathy Spectrum Disorder, Auditory Processing Disorder, Cerebral Amyloid Angiopathy, Dementia, and Deep Brain Stimulation.

 Advanced in Apraxia